satishgoda/programmingusingpython/myportfolio/projects/attributes/README.rst

 About
 -----

 By making use of ``Python's descriptor protocol``, I have prototyped a very basic ``custom attributes system``.
-The attributes can also be saved and loaded back as presets.

 Attributes are defined on a class that is a subtype of ``DefinesAttributes``.
 At attribute definition stage, one can also mark them as read-only.
 When an instance of the ``DefinesAttributes`` subtype accesses the ``AttributeDefinition`` subtype, Python invokes the customized descriptor machinery and gets and sets the values.

-The ``OperatorPresets`` class supports operators for adding and applying presets on ``Operator`` instances.
-My implementation of the custom descriptor attributes makes the job of serializing and serializing attribute name and values an easy process.
+The attributes can also be saved and loaded back as presets.
+The ``OperatorPresets`` class supports operations for adding and applying presets on ``Operator`` instances.
+My implementation of the custom descriptor attributes makes the job of serializing and serializing attribute names and values an easy process.

 .. code:: Python